urbste/pyTheiaSfM/README.md

-pyTheia - A Python Structure-from-Motion and Geometric Vision Library
+pyTheia - A Python Structure-from-Motion and Geometric Vision Swiss Knife
 ---------------------

 pyTheia is based on [TheiaSfM](http://www.theia-sfm.org).
-It contains Python bindings for most of the functionalities of TheiaSfM.
+It contains Python bindings for most of the functionalities of TheiaSfM and more.

 **The library is still in active development and the interfaces are not yet all fixed**

 With pyTheia you have access to a variety of different camera models, structure-from-motion pipelines and geometric vision algorithms.

 # Differences to the original library TheiaSfM
 pyTheia does not aim at being an end-to-end SfM library.
 For example, building robust feature detection and matching pipelines is usually application and data specific (e.g. image resolution, runtime, pose priors, invariances, ...).
 This includes image pre- and postprocessing.